awsdocs/iam-user-guide/doc_source/id_credentials_server-certs.md

 **To decrypt an encrypted private key \(remove the password or passphrase\)**
 Use the [OpenSSL **rsa** command](https://openssl.org/docs/manmaster/man1/rsa.html), as in the following example\.
 To use the following example command, replace `EncryptedPrivateKey.pem` with the name of the file that contains your encrypted private key\.
-Replace `PrivateKey.pem` with the desired name of the output file to contain the PEM\-encoded unencrypted private key\.
+Replace `PrivateKey.pem` with the preferred name of the output file to contain the PEM\-encoded unencrypted private key\.

 ```
 $ openssl rsa -in EncryptedPrivateKey.pem -out PrivateKey.pem